 The Court appearance reportedly lasted just 30 seconds.
 It was probably less.
 Neither party nor their lawyers will have attended and their names will simply have been read out by a Judge who was reading out a whole list of other people who obtained Decree Nisi that day.

 The “I’m a Celebrity Host” confirmed that he and Miss Armstrong were separating in January and she sought a divorce on the grounds of his adultery.
-Under our current system if a couple have not been separated for more than two years then it is necessary to proceed either on the basis of the other persons adultery or unreasonable behaviour.
+Under our current system if a couple has not been separated for more than two years then it is necessary to proceed either on the basis of the other person’s adultery or unreasonable behaviour.
 A consensual divorce is not possible within two years of separation.
-This is why the government has finally given into pressure from Family Lawyers and others to consult on reforming divorce law so that it is not necessary for a couple to increase the heat of relationship breakdown by having to refer to blame.
+This is why the government has finally given in to pressure from Family Lawyers and others to consult on reforming divorce law so that it is not necessary for a couple to increase the heat of relationship breakdown by having to refer to blame.

 How Does the Divorce Process Work